LuisMayo/objection_engine/docs/v4/StructureOfAScene.md

 # Structure of a Scene
-The Objection 4 engine introduces a more transparent, editable structure for scenes than was present in Objection 3.
+*Objection 4* introduces a more transparent, editable structure for scenes than was present in *Objection 3*.

 In short:
 - A scene is made up of a list of `DialoguePage` objects.